the Right Thermostat for Your Engine!

 I watch oil

 coloration for determining change intervals.
-3K-5K is surely acceptable with a modern, high-quality engine
+3K-5K is surely acceptable with a modern, high-quality engine oil.

-the oil provides a slight replenish…My approach.
+provides a slight replenish…My approach.

 Enjoy your Jeep,